erietz/smallsh/README.md

 - Your shell must support command lines with a maximum length of 2048 characters, and a maximum of 512 arguments.
 - You do not need to do any error checking on the syntax of the command line.

-# FIXME

-1. hitting ctrl-c should display "terminated by process"
-    - this could be the last cmd exit status when typing status
-2. hitting ctrl-z does not restore cmd access without pressing enter again
-3. background processes are being killed by repeated ctrl-c